rmusser01/Infosec_Reference/Draft/Web & Browsers.md

 * Probe LAN devices from a web browser.

 [OWASP Mantra](http://www.getmantra.com/hackery/)
-* ìOWASP Mantra is a powerful set of tools to make the attacker's task easierî
+* ‚ÄúOWASP Mantra is a powerful set of tools to make the attacker's task easier‚Äù